vp2305/oms-go/README.md

 - Consistency: data is often scattered among the
 - Possible duplication of code and features
 - Observability: Which because the system is made of the parts we need to collect more data, including traces, logs and other metrics.

+### gRPC
+- gRPC is a high-performance, open-source universal RPC framework.
+- gRPC can be used to create synchronous and immediate communication between services.

+### gRPC use cases
+- Microservices: Ideal for connecting services within a microservices architecture, facilitating efficient inter-service communication.
+- Real-time applications: Suitable for applications requiring low-latency, real-time data exchange, such as streaming and IoT devices.
+- Connecting devices and browsers: Can be used to connect mobile devices, browser clients, and other devices to backend services.